 Associate Professor, University of Missouri

-Dr. Colleen Colaner's is an assistant professor at the University of Missouri.
+Dr. Colleen Colaner is associate professor at the University of Missouri.
 Her research examines how communication shapes and sustains relationships in complex, diverse, and modern family structures and experiences.
-A major focus of her research is communication in adoptive families, examining how parental communication facilitates the formation of adoptive identity and sustains open adoption relationships with birth families.
-She also researches links between family communication and diverse social identities, such as religious, political, and feminist identification, as well as children's perceptions of family communication.
+A major focus of her research is communication in adoptive families, examining how adoptive parents’ communication with and about birth families sustains adoptee wellbeing.
+Colleen also researches links between family communication and diverse social identities, such as religion and political identification.
+In this work, Colleen focuses on children’s communication experiences and abilities, with an aim to understand children’s unique perceptions of their family relationships.

 Sarah Côté Auger